 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a sleep disorder, high or low blood pressure, heart disease, heart rhythm problems, lung disease, dyskinesia, or a history of skin cancer or mental health problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a sleep disorder, high or low blood pressure, heart disease, heart rhythm problems, lung disease, dyskinesia (trouble with muscle control), or a history of mental health problems.
 Tell your doctor if you smoke or drink alcohol.

 - This medicine may cause the following problems:

 - Unusual changes in thoughts or behavior, including an urge to gamble, spend money, binge eat, or an increased sex drive

 - Increased risk for skin cancer, including melanoma